Pistoleer: Russian horse pistols

 The hussars of the Tsarist army filled a similar role to their British counterparts, being trained to fight with sword and pistol.
 Before the standardised Model 1808 horse pistol in 7 Line (.71-inch) caliber was introduced, the Tsarist cavalry were equipped with a mixture of weapons in different calibers, some made before 1700.
 The Model 1808 pistol was full-stocked, with a brass barrel band, belt hook and the initials of Tsar Alexander I stamped on the buttplate.
-New pistols were manufactured at Tula, Izhevsk, Sestroretsk, Moscow, Leningrad, and Kiev in 1818, 1824 and 1836, and most older weapons were converted to percussion from 1844 to 1848.
+New pistols were manufactured at Tula, Izhevsk, Sestroretsk, Moscow, Saint Petersburg, and Kiev in 1818, 1824 and 1836, and most older weapons were converted to percussion from 1844 to 1848.
 Many were painted black as thermal insulation from the Russian winter, and leather wrapped grips were not uncommon.

 Ukrainian Cossacks were equipped with their own distinctive horse pistol, featuring a miquelet lock imported from Spain or Italy, a stock carved from an elm root, a bulbous ivory or bone butt, and niello silver decoration.
 These were in use among the Cossacks, Chechens, Georgians, Abkhazians and other inhabitants of the Caucasus from the Russo Turkish Wars of the 17th century until after the Crimean War.

-Some Cossack tribes of the early 1800s scorned the pistol as the weapon of an inexperienced recruit or coward, but others celebrated skilled pistoliers and assigned the best marksmen to elite companies of dismounted skirmishers.
+Some Cossack tribes of the early 1800s scorned the pistol as the weapon of an inexperienced recruit or coward, but others celebrated the skilled pistoleers and assigned the best marksmen to elite companies of dismounted skirmishers.
 By the 1840s, it had become mandatory for every Ukrainian youth to be as competent in the use of the pistol and carbine as he was with the sabre, lance, wolf hunting, and horse-breaking.
 Unlike regular cavalry, Cossacks carried their pistols on the left side of their belt or around their neck rather than in a saddle holster so they would never be unarmed if attacked while away from their horses.

 Revival

-Horse-mounted pistoleers of a kind made a brief comeback in North America during the American Civil War (particularly by the Confederates) as well as in the Indian Wars of the 1860s and 70s.
+Horse-mounted pistoleers of a kind, made a brief comeback in North America during the American Civil War (particularly by the Confederate Army), as well as in the Indian Wars of the 1860s and 1870s.
 This was a consequence of the adoption of the multi-shot Colt revolver, which gave horsemen greater range and firepower.